HermanG05/2D-Platformer/README.md

-# Zelda-game
+# 2D-Platformer

-A project developed for my grade 12 computer science class.
-Utilizes the pygame library.
+A 2D platformer game developed for my Grade 12 Computer Science class using Pygame.
+This project showcases object-oriented programming concepts.